The Galileo Seven

 "The Galileo Seven" is the sixteenth episode of the first season of the American science fiction television series Star Trek.
 Written by Oliver Crawford and directed by Robert Gist, it first aired on January 5, 1967.

-In the episode, First Officer Spock leads a scientific team from the Enterprise aboard the shuttlecraft Galileo on an ill-fated mission, facing him with tough decisions when the shuttle crashes on a planet populated by aggressive giants.
+In the episode, First Officer Spock leads a scientific team from the Enterprise aboard the shuttlecraft Galileo on an ill-fated mission, facing tough decisions when the shuttle crashes on a planet populated by aggressive giants.

-Inspired by the film Five Came Back, it featured the debut of the shuttlecraft.
+It's inspired by the film Five Came Back.

 Plot

-The USS Enterprise, under the command of Captain Kirk, is en route to Markus III to deliver medical supplies destined for the New Paris Colony.
+The USS Enterprise, under the command of Captain Kirk, is en route to Makus III to deliver medical supplies destined for the New Paris Colony.
 The ship passes close to a quasar-like formation identified as Murasaki 312, which Kirk's standing orders require him to study.
 Kirk sends a science team composed of Science Officer Spock, Chief Medical Officer Dr. McCoy, Chief Engineer Scott, Yeoman Mears, and three other specialists (Latimer, Gaetano, and Boma) in the shuttlecraft, Galileo, to investigate the formation.
 Soon after launch, the shuttle is pulled off course.
 Spock makes an emergency landing on the planet Taurus II, a rocky, fog-shrouded world in the middle of the Murasaki phenomenon.

 Crewmembers Latimer and Gaetano scout the area, eventually encountering Taurus II's native inhabitants: giant ape-like creatures armed with enormous spears and shields.
 Latimer is killed by a spear, and Gaetano drives off the creatures with phaser fire.
 The crew retreat to the Galileo, only to discover that the creatures seem to be preparing for an organized attack.
 Despite objections from the others, Spock chooses to attempt to frighten the creatures rather than killing them outright.
 This proves to be a miscalculation, and Gaetano is killed.

-Meanwhile, Kirk searches for the shuttle, despite concerns from Commissioner Ferris, who is impatient to start for Markus III.
+Meanwhile, Kirk searches for the shuttle, despite concerns from Commissioner Ferris, who is impatient to start for Makus III.
 Because of sensor interference, the shuttlecraft Columbus is dispatched to search the planet from orbit, and search parties are transported to the surface.
 One of the landing parties returns with casualties and reports being attacked by the large, furry creatures.